-In June 2020, the Company adopted the 2020 Incentive Award Plan, or 2020 Plan, which provides for the grant of stock options, restricted stock dividend equivalents, stock payments, RSUs, PRSUs, stock appreciation rights, and other stock or cash awards.
+In June 2020, the Company adopted the 2020 Incentive Award Plan ("2020 Plan"), which provides for the grant of stock options, restricted stock dividend equivalents, stock payments, Restricted Stock Units ("RSUs"), Performance Restricted Stock Units ("PRSUs"), stock appreciation rights, and other stock or cash awards.
 A maximum of 7,159,924 shares of the Company's common stock is available for issuance under the 2020 Plan.
 The number of shares available for issuance is subject to an annual increase on the first day of each year beginning in 2021 and ending in and including 2030, equal to the lesser of (1) 1% of the shares outstanding (on an as-converted basis, taking into account any and all securities convertible into, or exercisable, exchangeable or redeemable for, shares of Common Stock (including LLC Interests of Shift4 Payments, LLC)) on the last day of the immediately preceding fiscal year and (2) such smaller number of shares as determined by the Company's board of directors.